2024 Best Visual & Performing Arts Schools in the Middle Atlantic Region

 If you plan on majoring in visual & performing arts, you won't be alone since the degree program is ranked #10 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

 College Factual looked at 144 colleges and universities when compiling its 2024 Best Visual & Performing Arts Schools in the Middle Atlantic Region ranking.
-When you put them all together, these colleges and universities awarded 28,232 degrees in visual & performing arts during the 2020-2021 academic year.
+Combined, these schools handed out 28,767 degrees in visual & performing arts to qualified students.

 Your choice of visual & performing arts school matters, so we have put together these rankings to help you make your decision.
 For our Best Overall Visual & Performing Arts School rankings, we roll up the results of our degree-level rankings, weighted by the number of degrees awarded at that level.